 Interacting with the Support team, you’ll likely get to know the following core Support team members:

-Perry Eising – Head of Community.
+Perry – Senior Community Manager.
 Perry oversees Community, our support forum, where our free tier customers can get answers from community members and staff alike.
 They have a background in both development and technical training, and care a lot about making our forums inclusive and new-user friendly. :)

-Dennis Padiernos – Support Engineer.
+Dennis – Support Engineer and Developer.
 Dennis has a proven track record in resolving complex issues for some of our most longstanding clients.
-A natural problem solver, you can also find Dennis helping free tier customers in Community.
+A natural problem solver, you can also find Dennis helping free tier customers in Community, as well as building tooling for the Support and Community teams.

-Luke Lawson – Support Engineer.
+Luke – Support Engineer.
 Luke is also a veteran of support – having worked with Chris at New Relic prior to joining Netlify.
-You can find Luke working with clients of all shapes and sizes, and contributing new articles to our Community forum.
+You can find Luke working with clients of all shapes and sizes, fixing everyone’s DNS, and contributing new articles to our Community forum.

 Another word about Community